t-d-k/LibreCrypt/docs/FAQ.md

 *NOTE:* Administrator rights are **not** required in order to use LibreCrypt once installed.

- To access an encrypted volume on a PC which **doesn't** have LibreCrypt installed, and on which you **don't** have Administrator privileges, please use LibreCrypt Explorer.
+ To access an encrypted container on a PC which **doesn't** have LibreCrypt installed, and on which you **don't** have Administrator privileges, please use LibreCrypt Explorer.

   * * *
  <a name="bf"></a>